Photon Rings in Three-Dimensional Bonnor-Melvin Magnetic Spacetime: Summary and discussions

 \section{Summary and discussions}

 In this research, we investigated the influence of the BMM spacetime on the relativistic dynamics of both massive and massless vector bosons.
 This cylindrically symmetric, magnetized spacetime is characterized by a homogeneous magnetic field aligned along the symmetry axis and a nonzero cosmological constant \( \Lambda \).
 The background preserves Lorentz invariance under boosts in the \( z \)-direction, which allows us to examine the dynamics of vector bosons within its \((2+1)\)-dimensional formulation.
 This structure is derived as the BMM \((2+1+0)\)-brane solution in gravity coupled to nonlinear electrodynamics.
 The three-dimensional magnetic background is mathematically described by the metric: \(ds^2 = g_{\mu\nu} \, dx^\mu \, dx^\nu = dt^2 - d\rho^2 - \eta^2(\rho) \, d\phi^2\), where \(\eta(\rho)\) is defined as: \(\eta(\rho) = \sigma \sin \left( \sqrt{2\Lambda} \rho \right)\).
-By studying the behavior of vector bosons in this background, we have demonstrated that the effective gravitational potential field, \(V_{\text{eff}}(\rho)\), which arises naturally from the fabric of BMM spacetime, imposes the existence of infinitely impenetrable domain walls.
-These domain walls inherently confine the motion of the particle within the radial range \(\rho \in \left[0,\frac{\pi}{\sqrt{2\Lambda}}\right]\), restricting free propagation beyond these boundaries.
+By analyzing the dynamics of vector bosons in this background, we have shown that the effective gravitational potential \(V_{\text{eff}}(\rho)\), emerging naturally from the Bonnor--Melvin spacetime geometry, acts as an infinitely high confining barrier.
+These boundaries at \(\rho \in \left[0, \frac{\pi}{\sqrt{2\Lambda}}\right]\) arise from the degeneration of the angular metric component and are better interpreted as geometric or topological defects, which effectively confine the particle motion within this radial domain.